Lotec

 In the year 2004, the company completed its first production vehicle, badged the Sirius.
 The Sirius is powered by the same 5987cc Mercedes-Benz V12 as the Pagani Zonda.
-Lotec claims that the car will produce 1000 hp, or up to 1200 hp when tuned differently.
+Lotec claims that the car will produce 1000 PS, or up to 1200 PS when tuned differently.
 The vehicle itself is composed primarily of reinforced carbon fiber, which lends to its relatively low curb weight.
 Lotec has also announced a re-designed version of the Sirius for 2009, that changes some of the body work but retains the same motor and transmission as the current model.